Skip to Main Content

 Is PTO required by law?

 Companies are not required to count any time other than hours worked toward overtime pay calculations for non-exempt employees.
 This means that, in most cases, PTO hours are not used for overtime calculation purposes.
-A company may choose to include PTO in their overtime calculations, but this would be very unusual.

 What is a front-loaded PTO policy?